 Around my house the most common are deep or light purple.

 As you look around in the woods, you can find dainty little white ones-some have deep red/pink veins that look smudged around the edges-some have brown veins that look like they were drawn on with a fine tipped marker.
 The tiniest ones that grow along the creek bank are totally white with no markings at all.

-Deeper in the woods you're likely to see this yellow beauty.
-With their longer stems and high leaves-these yellow violets always make me think of stately ladies watching over the area making sure all is in order.
+Deeper in the woods you’re likely to see yellow violets.
+With their longer stems and high leaves they always make me think of stately ladies watching over the area making sure all is in order.

 No one left a comment about my fighting chickens with violets tease-so maybe no one ever played the game I did as a kid.

 I can’t remember who showed me how to play-maybe an older cousin-maybe an Uncle-maybe even my Mamaw.
 I do remember exactly where they showed me.
 We were on a little bank that ran near the bottom of Pap and Granny’s driveway-the bank isn’t there now-bulldozed away as driveways were needed for new houses.